 Curriculum

 Designed in cooperation with partner agencies, the first-semester curriculum includes three foundational courses required of all students and two track courses tailored to specific workforce pathways.
+Please note that curriculum may be subject to change.

 Required foundational courses are: